chromaui/chromatic-docs/azure-pipelines.md

             displayName: Publish to Chromatic
             inputs:
               # 👇 Runs Chromatic with the flag to compress the build output.
-              script: npx chromatic --project-token=${CHROMATIC_PROJECT_TOKEN} --zip
+              script: npx chromatic --zip
             env:
               CHROMATIC_PROJECT_TOKEN: $(CHROMATIC_PROJECT_TOKEN)
 ```

 ### Run Chromatic on monorepos

 Chromatic can be run on monorepos that have multiple subprojects.
-Each subproject will need its own project token stored as an environment variable.
+Each subproject will need its own project token set as an environment variable.

 #### Prerequisites